ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

    For `sum`, the units of the resulting cube are multiplied by the corresponding time units (e.g., days).

+   If a period other than `full` is used, time points will be put into bins, which may shift existing time points.
+For example, for `period=hourly`, a time point at 01:30h will be moved to the corresponding full hour (01:00h).

 Examples:
     * Monthly climatology: